nikolayg/nikgrozev-website/_posts/blog/2016-10-23-summary-of-the-parallel-programming-with-scala-mooc.md

 excerpt:
     EPFL has released a new course on Parallel Programming, which is a part of the Functional Programming in Scala Specialisation.
-    This post summarises the course and can be used as a quick ref-card on the topic.
+    This post summarises the course and can be used as a quick ref-card on the topic ...
 categories:
 - Functional programming
 - Parallel programming